replicatedhq/replicated-field-labs/instruqt/closing-information-gap/04-adding-to-the-chart/assignment.md

 ```
 kubectl create -f simplest-support-bundle-secret.yaml
-kubeclt support-bundle --load-cluster-spec
+kubeclt support-bundle --load-cluster-specs
 ```

 _Note: The support bundle definition can also be stored as a `ConfigMap` with the same annotation._

 Adding Your Definition to the Harbor Helm Chart
 ===============================================